George Oppen: Early life

 Oppen was born in New Rochelle, New York, into a Jewish family.
 His father, a successful diamond merchant, was George August Oppenheimer (b.
 Apr.
 13, 1881), his mother Elsie Rothfeld.
 His father changed the family name to Oppen in 1927.
 Oppen's childhood was one of considerable affluence; the family was well-tended to by servants and maids and Oppen enjoyed all the benefits of a wealthy upbringing: horse riding, expensive automobiles, frequent trips to Europe.
 But his mother committed suicide when he was four, his father remarried three years later and the boy and his stepmother, Seville Shainwald, apparently could not get along.
 Oppen developed a skill for sailing at a young age and the seascapes around his childhood home left a mark on his later poetry.
 He was taught carpentry by the family butler; Oppen, as an adult, found work as a carpenter and cabinetmaker.

 In 1917, the family moved to San Francisco where Oppen attended Warren Military Academy.
 It is speculated that during this time Oppen's early traumas led to fighting and drinking, so that, while reaching maturity, Oppen was also experiencing a personal crisis.
-By 1925, this period of personal and psychic transition culminated in a serious car wreck in which George was driver and a young passenger was killed.
+By 1925, this period of personal and psychic transition culminated in a serious car wreck in which he was driver and a young passenger was killed.
 Ultimately, Oppen was expelled from high school just before he graduated.
 After this period, he traveled to England and Scotland by himself, visiting his stepmother's relative, and attending lectures by C.A.
-Mace, professor in philosophy at St. Andrews.
+Mace, professor of philosophy at St. Andrews.

 In 1926, Oppen started attending Oregon State University.
 There he met Mary Colby, a fiercely independent young woman from Grants Pass, Oregon in a poetry class.
 Hearing Carl Sandburg read his poem "Fog" on campus, they took up poetry themselves.
 On their first date, the couple stayed out all night with the result that she was expelled and he suspended.
 They left Oregon, married, and started hitch-hiking across the country working at odd jobs along the way.
 Mary documents these events in her memoir, Meaning A Life: An Autobiography (1978).

 Early writing

 While living on the road, Oppen began writing poems and publishing in local magazines.
 In 1929 and 1930 he and Mary spent some time in New York, where they met Louis Zukofsky, Charles Reznikoff, musician Tibor Serly, and designer Russel Wright, among others.

-In 1929, George came into a small inheritance and relative financial independence.
+In 1929, Oppen came into a small inheritance and relative financial independence.
 In 1930 George and Mary moved to California and then to France, where, thanks to their financial input, they were able to establish To Publishers and act as printer/publishers with Zukofsky as editor.
 The short-lived publishing venture managed to launch works by William Carlos Williams and Ezra Pound.
 Oppen had begun working on poems for what was to be his first book, Discrete Series, a seminal work in early Objectivist history.
 Some of these appeared in the February 1931 Objectivist issue of Poetry and the subsequent An "Objectivist's" Anthology published in 1932.